Batting (cricket): Forward and back

 Depending upon the path of the ball, the batter will either move forward or back in his attempt to intercept it.
 A forward movement is designated a front foot shot, whereas a backward movement is designated a back foot shot.
 A front foot shot is typically used to address a ball arriving at between ankle and thigh height.
-The batter will step forward towards the ball, bending his front knee to bring the bat down to the anticipated height of the ball.
+The batter will step forward towards the ball, bending their front knee to bring the bat down to the anticipated height of the ball.
 By moving forward, the batter is also able to intercept the ball immediately after it has pitched, thus nullifying any potentially dangerous lateral movement.
 A back foot shot is typically used to address a ball arriving at between thigh and head height.
-The batter will step back and, if necessary, stand on his tiptoes to raise the bat to the height of the ball.
-By stepping back towards the wicket, he also receives the advantage of having an extra small amount of time to react to any unexpected lateral movement or variation in bounce.
+The batter will step back and, if necessary, stand on their tiptoes to raise the bat to the height of the ball.
+By stepping back towards the wicket, the batter also receives the advantage of having an extra small amount of time to react to any unexpected lateral movement or variation in bounce.